aryadhruv/fine-tune-llm-locally/Readme.md

 Optimize the shit out of this.
 Explore Packages like Unsloth that a way faster than Lora/Qlora. and can support in fine tunning bog models on small machines.
-Building a training pipeline that does the standard two stepped approach for training LLMs -
+Building a training pipeline that does the standard two stepped approach for training LLMs - Steps :
-- RL using input dataset
+1. RL using input dataset
-- Human in loop for further enhancement
+2. Human in loop for further enhancement